 Have you started your blog yet?

-Yay, if you have and congrats.
+Yay, if you have, great and congrats!
 This is a big step to make money and turn your blog into an amazing biz!

 But, before you go figuring out blog topics for your new blog, you need first to figure out a blog niche idea.
 I’ve been blogging for a few years now and learned that there are three main types of blog niches for bloggers.

 Each type of niche has its attraction and monetization strategy.
-There are so many blog niche ideas, but only a few that are successful.
+There are so many blog niche ideas to help you figure out what to blog about, but only a few that are successful.
 So, let’s go into these three types of blog niches for a new blogger.